Balancing AI Usage: The Importance of AI Guardrails

 Why Do We Need Guardrails?

-Miguel Jette, VP of AI R&D at speech-to-text transcription company Rev, told CMSWire that new AI tools are going public quickly with little to no safeguards, and some of them are years away from being properly trained.
-“As long as AI goes unregulated, companies will scramble to release unfinished or badly tested models — posing major problems for education, legal, and other industries,” said Jette, emphasizing one of the reasons that guardrails play such a vital role at this point in the evolution of AI.
+Migüel Jetté, VP of AI R&D at speech-to-text transcription company Rev, told CMSWire that new AI tools are going public quickly with little to no safeguards, and some of them are years away from being properly trained.
+“As long as AI goes unregulated, companies will scramble to release unfinished or badly tested models — posing major problems for education, legal, and other industries,” said Jetté, emphasizing one of the reasons that guardrails play such a vital role at this point in the evolution of AI.

 AI currently has a bad reputation, though it may be largely due to misconceptions based on science-fiction movies and now, the very vocal AI professionals calling for the regulation of AI, with some telling the public that AI will eventually cause humans to go extinct.
 Gaining the trust of the public is vital to the acceptance and adaption of AI across industries.
 “Setting guardrails for AI will improve the trust, adoption and potential of the tool.
-That greater accountability will help remove some of the fear around adopting AI, which when used and trained properly, has the opportunity for greatness,” said Jette.
+That greater accountability will help remove some of the fear around adopting AI, which when used and trained properly, has the opportunity for greatness,” said Jetté.

 When OpenAI released ChatGPT-3.5 in November 2022, many people came forward to try it out and see what it could do.
 In February 2023, Microsoft announced that it was working with OpenAI to incorporate similar functionality into its Bing search engine.
 Within 48 hours of the announcement, over 1 million people signed up to be on the waiting list to try it out, and not long after, as testers began to use the generative AI model, strange results started showing up.